Aveygo/rustpotion/README.md

 Because tokenlearn is so blazingly fast (mainly cause it's only just an average of some word vectors), the limiting factor is actually the tokenizer implementation.

-That's why it's good news that we get ~27MB/s of input sentences for potion-base-2M, which on par (if not marginally better) with most other [high performing tokenizers](https://github.com/huggingface/tokenizers).
+That's why it's good news that we get ~27MB/s of input sentences for potion-base-2M, which on par, if not marginally better, with most other [high performing tokenizers](https://github.com/huggingface/tokenizers).

+I will note that I used a custom tokenization function so it might not produce the same results for hyper-specific edge cases (eg: weird unicode characters), but otherwise should be good enough for 99.99% of inputs.

-## Performance
+## Accuracy

-This project is just a rustified version of Tokenlearn so all the results (should be) the same.
+Here is the expected performance of tokenlearn.

 | Name | MTEB Score |
 | --- | --- |